 For the pineapple curd, I made my own pineapple juice.
 Since we’re going into the summer months when pineapple is at it’s peak, you’ll get the best pineapple flavor from a fresh pineapple.
-However, using fresh pineapple is not necessary.
+However, using fresh pineapple for this Hummingbird cake is not necessary.
 You can also use canned pineapple juice.
 Try to find juice that doesn’t have sugar added to it.
 We’ll be doing that on our own when we make the curd.

 To make your own pineapple juice:

 - Dice an entire pineapple

 - Place the pineapple in a medium saucepan and turn the heat to medium

 - The pineapple will start to cook and juices will start to release

 - Cook for about 5 minutes so the pineapple softens.